Or – Things I wish I’d been told when I first became an Episcopalian

 Pages 844-862.
 If you want a really definitive definition of the Episcopal Faith, this is where to look.

 Pages 864-878.
-All sorts of interesting things if you are into details (or as one priest I know suggested, a sufferer of insomnia), including the preface to the 1549 Book of Common Prayer and the Chicago-Lambeth Quadrilateral — a statement of the basis of the Anglican faith (The Episcopal Church is a part of the Anglican Communion), which was devised to find and define common ground with other faith communities, for example, the Roman Catholic Church and Orthodox Churches.
+All sorts of interesting things if you are into details (or as one priest I know suggested, suffer from insomnia), including the preface to the 1549 Book of Common Prayer and the Chicago-Lambeth Quadrilateral — a statement of the basis of the Anglican faith (The Episcopal Church is a part of the Anglican Communion), which was devised to find and define common ground with other faith communities, for example, the Roman Catholic Church and Orthodox Churches.

 Tables & Lectionary